-Our determination of reportable business segments considers the strategic operating units under which we make financial decisions, allocate resources and assess performance of our business.
 Our reportable business segments are retail electricity and retail natural gas.
 The retail electricity segment consists of electricity sales and transmission to residential and commercial customers.
 The retail natural gas segment consists of natural gas sales to, and natural gas transportation and distribution for, residential and commercial customers.
-Corporate and other consists of expenses and assets of the retail electricity and natural gas segments that are managed at a consolidated level such as general and administrative expenses.
-Asset optimization activities and wireless services are also included in Corporate and other.
+The Chief Executive Officer, who is also the Chief Operating Decision Maker ("CODM"), determines the reportable business segments by considering the strategic operating units used to make financial decisions, allocate resources and assess performance of our business.